Ja'Marr Chase Player Prop Bets for NFL Week 18 - Cincinnati vs. Cleveland - NewsBreak

 Discover player props odds, plays, and insights for Ja'Marr Chase in his Week 18 contest with the Cincinnati Bengals against the Cleveland Browns.

-Ja'Marr Chase will have several player prop bet markets available when he takes to the field on Sunday at 1:00 PM ET live on FOX.
-AFC North rivals meet in Week 18 when Chase and the Cincinnati Bengals (10-6) take the field against the Cleveland Browns (7-9) at FirstEnergy Stadium in Cleveland, Ohio.
+Before Ja'Marr Chase hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
+AFC North foes meet in Week 18 when Chase and the Cincinnati Bengals (10-6) take the field against the Cleveland Browns (7-9) at FirstEnergy Stadium in Cleveland, Ohio.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .